Houston Weapons Defense Attorney

 It may seem like an uphill battle, but petitioning to have a felony offense expunged, certified for non-disclosure are pardoned is worth the fight.
 If this is the route you plan to take, contact The Gonzalez Law Group, PLLC.

 Unlawful Possession of a Firearm | Texas Penal Code– Visit FindLaw to read the full text of the section of the penal code that governs felons in possession of a weapon.
 You can read the precise legal definition of the offense and learn about other criminal convictions that are prohibited from possessing a firearm.

 Penalties for Repeat and Habitual Felony Offenders | Texas Penal Code– Follow this link to learn more about elevated penalties for repeat offenders.
 You can see how penalties for a second or subsequent felony offense are elevated and which offenses will result in an automatic life sentence.

-Houston, TX Weapon Crimes Lawyer
+Houston, TX Weapons Crimes Lawyer

 Because you already have a felony conviction on your criminal record, prosecutors are going to come after you with a vengeance.
 To mitigate the penalties, you should contact The Gonzalez Law Group, PLLC.
 Our attorneys will work diligently on your behalf to achieve the best possible outcome for your situation.

 The sooner you contact The Gonzalez Law Group, PLLC, the better your chances of a more favorable outcome in court.
 Call (832) 530-4070 to schedule a free case consultation.
-The Gonzalez Law Group, PLLC defends clients accused of weapons crimes in communities across Harris County such as Pearland, Friendswood, Jacinto City and Webster.
+The Gonzalez Law Group, PLLC defends clients accused of weapons crimes in communities across Harris County such as Pearland, Friendswood, Jacinto City, and Webster.